sakhawath162/TicTacToe-Spring-boot/README.md

 **API:**

 	* POST/gameWinner
-	* calculates the 2D array sent from the front end to the API body and finds the match result.
+	* calculates a chunk of commands sent from the front end to the API body and finds the match result.

 **Endpoints:**